 - SRS Resource Set ID: This field indicates the SRS Resource Set ID identified by SRS-ResourceSetId as specified in TS 38.331 [5].
 The length of the field is 4 bits;

-- Pathloss reference RS ID: This field indicates the SRS Resource Set ID identified by pathlossReferenceRS as specified in TS 38.331 [5].
+- Pathloss Reference RS ID: This field indicates the SRS Resource Set ID identified by pathlossReferenceRS as specified in TS 38.331 [5].
 The length of the field is 6 bits;

 - R: Reserved bit, set to 0.

-Figure 6.1.3.27-1: SRS Pathloss Reference RS Activation/Deactivation MAC CE
+Figure 6.1.3.27-1: SRS Pathloss Reference RS Update MAC CE

-6.1.3.28 PUSCH Pathloss Reference RS Activation/Deactivation MAC CE
+6.1.3.28 PUSCH Pathloss Reference RS Update MAC CE

-The PUSCH Pathloss Reference RS Activation/Deactivation MAC CE is identified by a MAC subheader with LCID as specified in Table 6.2.1-1.
-It has a fixed size of 24 bits:
+The PUSCH Pathloss Reference RS Update MAC CE is identified by a MAC subheader with eLCID as specified in Table 6.2.1-1b.
+It has a variable size and consists of the following fields:

-- Serving Cell ID: This field indicates the identity of the Serving Cell, which contains activated/deactivated SRS Resource Set.
+- Serving Cell ID: This field indicates the identity of the Serving Cell, which contains activated PUSCH Pathloss Reference RS.
 The length of the field is 5 bits;

-- BWP ID: This field indicates a UL BWP as the codepoint of the DCI bandwidth part indicator field as specified in TS 38.212 [9], which contains activated/deactivated SRS Resource Set.
+- BWP ID: This field indicates a UL BWP as the codepoint of the DCI bandwidth part indicator field as specified in TS 38.212 [9], which contains activated PUSCH Pathloss Reference RS.
 The length of the field is 2 bits;

+- PUSCH Pathloss Reference RS ID: This field indicates the PUSCH Pathloss Reference RS ID identified by PUSCH-PathlossReferenceRS-Id as specified in TS 38.331 [5], which is to be updated.
+The length of the field is 6 bits;

+- C: This field indicates the presence of the additional SRI ID in the last octet of this MAC CE.
+If this field is set to 1, two SRI ID(s) are present in the last octet.
+Otherwise only one SRI ID (i.e. the first SRI ID) is present in the last octet;

-- SRI ID : This field indicates the SRI PUSCH power control ID identified by sri-PUSCH-PowerControlId as specified in TS 38.331 [5].
+- SRI ID: This field indicates the SRI PUSCH power control ID identified by sri-PUSCH-PowerControlId as specified in TS 38.331 [5].
 The length of the field is 4 bits;

-- PUSCH Pathloss Reference RS ID: This field indicates the PUSCH Pathloss Reference RS ID identified by PUSCH-PathlossReferenceRS-Id as specified in TS 38.331 [5], which is to be activated/deactivated.
-The length of the field is 6 bits;

 - R: Reserved bit, set to 0.

-Figure 6.1.3.28-1: PUSCH Pathloss Reference RS Activation/Deactivation MAC CE
+Figure 6.1.3.28-1: PUSCH Pathloss Reference RS Update MAC CE

+Editor's note: Whether PUSCH Pathloss Reference RS Update MAC CE has A/D field to deactivate the PUSCH Pathloss Reference RS which is mapped with SRI ID(s).

-6.1.3.29 CC list-based SRS Activation/Deactivation MAC CE
+6.1.3.29 Serving Cell set based SRS Activation/Deactivation MAC CE

-The CC list-based SRS Activation/Deactivation MAC CE is identified by a MAC subheader with LCID as specified in Table 6.2.1-1.
+The Serving Cell set based SRS Activation/Deactivation MAC CE is identified by a MAC subheader with eLCID as specified in Table 6.2.1-1b.

-Figure 6.1.3.29-1: CC list-based SRS Activation/Deactivation MAC CE
+Figure 6.1.3.29-1: Serving Cell set based SRS Activation/Deactivation MAC CE

 Editor's note: The format is TBD after RAN1 reply the LS.
 If RAN1 reply will say this MAC CE is activated per SRS resource set, we can reuse the single CC MAC CEs.